Sam Mitchell (EastEnders): 2022–2026

 Sam is reunited with her ex-husband, Ricky Butcher (Sid Owen), who has returned to Walford to visit his sister Janine (Charlie Brooks).
 Sam rejects Ricky after he re-develops feelings for her, but Janine's fiancé Mick Carter (Danny Dyer) persuades her to go on a date with him.
 Sam later agrees to be Ricky's plus-one at Mick and Janine's wedding.
 When Phil's nemesis Keanu Taylor (Danny Walters) returns to Walford, Sam is initially hostile towards him.
-It is later revealed that they previously had a fling whilst in Spain together.
+It is later revealed that they previously had a fling while in Spain together.
 Sam is suspicious of Keanu's reasons for coming back and investigates his behaviour.
 She follows him to a car park and catches him meeting with Phil's other nemesis DCI Samantha Keeble (Alison Newman).
 She reports this to Phil and reveals that Keanu is an informer, but when Phil refuses to take action, Sam lures Keanu to Peggy's and attempts to seduce him to gain a confession.
 Sam goes on another date with Ricky on New Year's Eve.
 He then asks her to move to Germany with him once he secures sole custody of his niece Scarlett (Tabitha Byron), but she does not respond immediately.
 Sam then abandons Ricky when she receives a text from Phil, inviting her to join him and the rest of the family in Peggy's bar to welcome in the New Year, and to make amends.
 Soon afterwards she agrees to move to Germany with Ricky.
 However, it is revealed that twelve-year-old resident Lily Slater (Lillia Turner) has fallen pregnant and she names Sam's son Ricky as the father following a one-night stand.
 As Sam tells Ricky Jnr that she is moving to Germany, he reveals to Sam that he has impregnated Lily and could face police questioning.
 Sam tells Jack and Denise, making Ricky Jnr furious.
 He later confides in Sam about becoming a father and asks her to remain in Walford and not move away with Ricky Butcher.
 Sam breaks the news to Ricky that she cannot leave her son again, and he leaves for Germany with Scarlett.
 Sam later tells the Brannings that she has decided to stay in Walford and vows to support her son.
 Lily chooses to keep her baby and Jack intervenes by trying to manipulate Lily into changing her mind, but upon Lily's mother Stacey Slater (Lacey Turner) finding out, she bans the Brannings and Mitchells from having anything to do with Lily's baby.
 An upset Ricky Jnr decides to move in with Sam.
 Soon after, Sam receives a text from the Sexual Health Clinic, informing her that a previous partner has tested positive for an STI.
 She makes an appointment at the clinic and it is confirmed that she is negative.
 Sam then discovers that the text was about Zack and he opens up to her about his HIV diagnosis.